akarlinsky/world_mortality/README.md

 ## Sources

-### Eurostat

-We collect the weekly data from Eurostat for the following countries: **LIST ALL COUNTRIES HERE**

 ### Human Mortality Database, Short-Term Mortality Flucations

-We collect the weekly STMF data for the following countries: **LIST ALL NON-EUROSTAT COUNTRIES HERE**
+We collect the weekly STMF data for the following countries: Australia, Austria, Belgium, Bulgaria, Canada, Chile, Croatia, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Israel, Italy, Latvia, Lithuania, Luxembourg, Netherlands, New Zealand, Norway, Poland, Portugal, Republic of Korea, Russia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Taiwan, The United Kingdom (Engalnd & Wales, Northern Ireland, Scotland), United States of America.

 For some European countries, STMF sometimes has more up-to-date data than Eurostat.
 In that case, we append additional STMF data points to the Eurostat data.

+### Eurostat

+We collect the weekly data from Eurostat for the following countries: Albania, Armenia, Cyprus, Georgia, Liechtenstein, Malta, Montenegro, Romania, Serbia.

 ### Armenia (monthly)